John 17: Verse 11

 Swedish-based commentator René Kieffer distinguishes chapter 17 from the rest of Jesus' farewell discourse, referring to "a kind of timeless aspect" denoted by the words "I am no longer in the world".

+In verse 11b, the holiness of God, whom Jesus calls "Father", can be contrasted with "the unholiness of the world", or the "unholy atmosphere" in which Jesus' disciples remain.
+The Jerusalem Bible and Richard Francis Weymouth's version of the New Testament both suggest the reading "keep [them] true to your/thy name".